Sustainability

 growing rice in maine!

 Check out this awesome rice growing project in Maine by Wild Folk Farm.
-Their goal is to get as many farmers and folks eating and growing rice throughout Maine, the Maritimes, and the Northeast.
-They are developing an educational, research and commercialized rice operation as currently there are no commercial rice growers in the state, and […]
+Their goal is to get as many farmers and folks eating and growing rice throughout Maine, the Maritimes, […]

 Posted: November 8 2017